 Our bride shares with us on her wedding day florals.
 “I decided to do the florals myself by ordering from Blooms By The Box, and once they arrived, it was a team effort to bring it all together.
 Each of my bridesmaids made their own bouquet, my mom and her friends tackled the reception centerpieces, and a friend who is a florist helped me make my bouquet and prep the flowers.”

-The two planned their wedding in 3 months and their inspiration was based around keeping things simple and elegant hence the gorgeous winter tones and art deco wedding vibes.
-The couple also shares with us that photography and good food from Deep Run Roadhouse were their focus and giving up the pressure to be perfect in all other areas gave them freedom to focus on each other and what really mattered.
-Imani Fine Art Photo captured all the beautiful details and moments of the day from their ceremony to reception at Lewis Ginter Recreation Association.
-While they didn’t do a traditional cake cutting, there was plenty of dessert to go around.
-WPA Bakery and their cousin provided the sweets and the rest of the night eveyone spent dancing to a Spotify playlist curated by the couple themselves.
+The two planned their wedding in 3 months, and their inspiration was based around keeping things simple and elegant hence the gorgeous winter tones and art deco wedding vibes.
+The couple also shares with us that photography and good food from Deep Run Roadhouse were their focus and giving up the pressure to be perfect in all other areas gave them the freedom to focus on each other and what really mattered.
+Imani Fine Art Photo captured all the beautiful details and moments of the day from their ceremony to the reception at Lewis Ginter Recreation Association.
+While they didn’t do a traditional cake cutting, there was plenty of desserts to go around.
+WPA Bakery and their cousin provided the sweets, and the rest of the night everyone spent dancing to a Spotify playlist curated by the couple themselves.

 Congratulations Sarah and Ross!

 Venue: The Church of the Good Shepherd, Lewis Ginter Recreation Association

 Photographer: Imani Fine Art Photo

 Wedding Dress: BHLDN

 Grooms Suit: Joseph Abboud